ianjmcnicholas/mars-rover/README.md

 Available commands:<br>
 - PLACE X Y F
-  - Place the rover at coordinates [X,Y] facing in the direction F. e.g. PLACE 2 4 WEST
+  - Place the rover at coordinates [X, Y] facing in the direction F. e.g. PLACE 2 4 WEST
 - MOVE
   - Move the rover 1 unit forward in the direction it is facing
 - LEFT